 |10||Maximin II||MAXIMINVS NOB C||171b, "R"

 RIC notes: Types 1 and 2 are dated as "c.
 305 (?)" and the weights are given as "2.3-1.5 gm".
-On page 471, note 1 comments on types 1 and 2: "These very rare coins, known so far for Herculius [Maximian] only, show a portrait which is not truly Herculian, though it is certainly not truly Galerian either.
+On page 471, note 1 comments on types 1 and 2: "These very rare coins [but not anymore, RIC was written 50 years ago], known so far for Herculius [Maximian] only, show a portrait which is not truly Herculian, though it is certainly not truly Galerian either.
 Voetter (N. Z. 1920, p.
 104 and VG., p.
 290, on no. 4) called attention to the inaccuracy of Siscian engravers and argued that this issue, if really struck for Herculius, should have included coins for his colleagues in power.
 In view of the essential rarity of the coins in Herculius' name this argument is not in itself convincing, and accordingly they have been placed in Group 1 [i.e. before the second tetrarchy]; conceivably they were struck at the moment of adbication.
 It is right, however, to draw attention to the fact that similar coins-- not without some problems of their own-- were being produced in Group II [i.e. during the second tetrarchy, types 3-10 above]."

 Types 3 through 10 are dated "305-6" with reverse axis 12:00 or 6:00 and weights "2.3 - 1.5 gm."

 Failmezger illustrates types 1, 7, and 10.
-Failmezger's types refer to reverse types in various time periods, so several rulers may have the same type number.
+Failmezger's types refer to reverse types in various time periods.
+Several rulers may have the same Failmezger type number if they issued coins with the same reverse.

-The first tetrarchy: 293-305: Diocletian (eastern emperor) and Maximian (western emperor) as Augusti, with Galerius (eastern) and Constantius I (western) as their Caesars.
+Galerius (eastern) and Constantius I (western) their Caesars.

-The second tetrarchy: Just after 305: Constantius I (western) and Galerius (eastern) as Augusti, with Severus II (western) and Maximin II (eastern) as their Caesars.
+The Second Tetrarchy: Just after 305: Constantius I (western) and Galerius (eastern) Augusti,

 Important dates: Diocletian and Maximian abdicated May 1, 305 and Galerius and Constantius I became Augusti on that date.
 Constantius I died July 25, 306, because of which Severus II was promoted from Casear to Augustus.
 Therefore, the imperial titles on the coins show they must have been minted before the elevation of Severus became known at Siscia, and could not have begun much before May 1, 305.